julia-donato/julia-donato.github.io/index.md

 ---
 ### Optimizing Disease Diagnosis on Amazon Web Services

 This research tackles feature redundancy in large medical datasets by using ensemble learning techniques on a cloud platform.
-I employ big data, genetic algorithms for feature selection, and deep learning enhancements.
+Big data techniques, genetic algorithms for feature selection, and deep learning enhancements are employed.
 The optimized model is hosted on AWS for scalability and accessibility.

 [![](https://img.shields.io/badge/Python-white?logo=Python)](#)
 [![](https://img.shields.io/badge/AWS-white?logo=amazonaws&logoColor=%23232F3E)](#)